lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If the RX FIFO receives an additional write request when its FIFO is full, the interrupt `rx_overflow` is asserted and the character is dropped.

-If the module transmits a byte, but receives no ACK signal, the `nak` interrupt is usually asserted.
+If the module transmits a byte and the 9th bit is a NACK from the Target/Bus, the `nak` interrupt is usually asserted (modulo the effect of [`FDATA.NAKOK`](registers.md#fdata)).
-In cases where a byte is transmitted and no ACK is expected or required, that byte should be submitted with NAKOK flag also asserted.
+If the 'nak' interrupt is asserted, the Byte-Formatted Programming Mode FSM will halt until the interrupt has been acknowledged.
+See [the Halt-on-NAK section](#halt-on-nak) above for more details on this behaviour.

 When the I2C module is in transmit mode, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (host or target) on the bus is forcing either signal low and interfering with the transmission.
 It should be noted that the `scl_interference` interrupt is not raised in the case when the target device is stretching the clock.